Key Takeaways

 Home buyers can also choose 3-year ARMs, 7-year ARMs, and 10-year ARMs.

-Next, the lender assigns a mortgage rate.
+Next, the lender assigns an interest rate.
 Then, the loan is given a margin and an index.

 The margin is a constant used to find future interest rate adjustments.
 The index is the variable by which the adjustable rate adjusts.